Bench-amblee/arcpy/README.md

-# Arcpy
+# Geo
-Location for all projects involving arcgis api or other spatial libraries
+Location for all projects involving arcgis api or other spatial libraries like geopandas

 **New York City Land Cover Analysis**:
 https://share.streamlit.io/bench-amblee/arcpy/main/nyc_site.py